The DC Department of Human Resources offers a complete online course catalog and a summary of training programs. View the 2015 Course Catalog.

 A successor to the Mayor's Urban Fellows Program that was established in 1985, the Capital City Fellows Program is a 18-month management recruitment program for recent graduates of master’s degree programs in public administration, public policy, urban planning and related fields to work for the city of Washington, DC.

-We are not recruiting for 2014.
-Applications for the October 2015 cohort of the Capital City Fellows Program will commence early 2015.
+Applications for the October 2015 cohort of the Capital City Fellows Program will commence March 2015.
 To learn more about the program, visit Capital City Fellow Information Page for details.

 For additional information about the Capital City Fellows Program, contact the DCHR Center for Learning and Development at (202) 442-9700 Option #2 or via email at firstname.lastname@example.org

 The Certified Public Manager® (CPM) Program is designed to enhance the skills of the District government’s managers and supervisors and provide them with the tools to be more effective leaders.
 The nationally accredited CPM program is administered by the District of Columbia Department of Human Resources in partnership with The George Washington University.

 Academic rigor is brought to the program through strategic partnerships with The George Washington University, as well as renowned government, nonprofit and private sector practitioners who bring the best of leadership and management theory and practice to the classroom.

 District Leadership Program (DLP)- Paid Internship Opportunity

 The DLP is a leadership program that is designed to provide tomorrow’s leaders with the knowledge, tools, skills, and experiences that can be readily applied to their future challenges and pursuits, whether personal or professional.
 Our program takes a holistic approach to developing its interns, providing a wide range of stimulating and developmental activities.